awsdocs/aws-single-sign-on-user-guide/doc_source/tagging.md

 A *tag* is a metadata label that you assign or that AWS assigns to an AWS resource\.
 Each tag consists of a *key* and a *value*\.
 For tags that you assign, you define the key and value\.
 For example, you might define the key as `stage` and the value for one resource as `test`\.

 Tags help you do the following:
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.
-For example, you could assign the same tag to a specific permission set in your AWS SSO instance\.
+For example, you can assign the same tag to a specific permission set in your AWS SSO instance\.
 + Track your AWS costs\.
 You activate these tags on the AWS Billing and Cost Management dashboard\.
 AWS uses the tags to categorize your costs and deliver a monthly cost allocation report to you\.
 For more information, see [Use cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
-+ Control access to your resources based on the tags that are assigned to them\.
++ Control access to your resources based on the tags that are assigned to the resources\.
 You control access by specifying tag keys and values in the conditions for an AWS Identity and Access Management \(IAM\) policy\.
-For example, you could allow an IAM user to update an AWS SSO instance, but only if the AWS SSO instance has an `owner` tag with a value of that user's name\.
+For example, you can allow an IAM user to update an AWS SSO instance, but only if the AWS SSO instance has an `owner` tag with a value of that user's name\.
 For more information, see [Controlling access using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide*\.

-Currently, tags can only be applied to permission sets and cannot be applied to corresponding roles that AWS SSO creates in AWS accounts\.
-You can use the AWS SSO console, AWS CLI or the AWS SSO APIs to add, edit, or delete tags for a given permission set\.
+Currently, you can apply tags to permission sets only\.
+You can't apply tags to the corresponding roles that AWS SSO creates in AWS accounts\.
+You can use the AWS SSO console, AWS CLI or the AWS SSO APIs to add, edit, or delete tags for a permission set\.

 For tips on using tags, see the [AWS tagging strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) post on the *AWS Answers* blog\.